The Trusted Merchant

 The Trusted Merchant is an archetype that represents the honest business owner.
 It stands in opposition to the more commonly portrayed archetype: the dishonest business owner, a.k.a "the used car salesman" archetype.

+Archetypes represent an ideal pattern.
+For example, think of the archetype of the hero.
 You find the hero archetype across stories going back to humans' earliest days.

-In my mind, I most easily grasp archetypes by thinking of a muffin mold.
+I most easily grasp archetypes by thinking of a muffin mold.
 You can pour all sorts of ingredients into that mold and make all different types of muffins: banana, chocolate chip, lemon.
 Although each batch is different, each is still within the category of "muffin."

 The mold remains the same, while the example, or the embodiment, changes.